 Ah, Germany.
 A big country known for big engines, big castles, and even bigger beers.
 Beers, in fact, that they’ve been drinking in Germany longer than almost anyone else in the world.
 So we think it goes without saying that if Germany is going to celebrate something, it’s going to be beer and it’s going to be huge.
 Let’s talk about some big German beer festivals!

-And we might as well start with the Grand Duke of all German beer festivals, Oktoberfest.
+And we might as well start with the Grand Duke of all German beer festivals, Oktoberfest in Munich.
 That beautiful fortnight in the fall where beer drinking and German culture are celebrated to the max.

 If you’re new to the world of German beer festivals, we should start by telling you that Oktoberfest starts in September and ends in October.
 (Gotcha!)
 It’s actually the world’s largest beer festival welcoming more than six million of the world’s thirstiest citizens each and every year.
 And while “Oktoberfests” have sprouted up all over the world, Oktoberfest in Munich is where it all began over 210 years ago.